Solo travelling: the good, the bad & the ugly

 The good:

 I could talk about this part for days, so I will try to summarise it.
-The best part of solo traveling is definitely the self-development element of it.
+The best part of solo travelling is definitely the self-development element of it.
 No podcast, self-help book, or life coach can help or test you more than being alone on the other side of the globe, trying to figure it all out, at times even under stress or pressure.
-Traveling the world alone can help you feel so free, yet responsible.
+Travelling the world alone can help you feel so free, yet responsible.
 Since you are your own company most of the time, you discover things about yourself left, right, and centre.
 You will be your best friend and advisor.
 You will be the one in control and the one who needs to solve problems.
 Your patience will be tested on a daily basis, and sometimes life will ask you: how bad do you want this?
 But this is what will shape you into a better human being.

-Another thing I would mention is that traveling alone makes you more sociable.
+Another thing I would mention is that travelling alone makes you more sociable.
 A lot of the time when I tell people I travel alone, they think it must be very anti-social.
 But I beg to differ.
-In my experience, traveling alone makes you more open to starting a conversation or opening up with people.
+In my experience, travelling alone makes you more open to starting a conversation or opening up to people.
 Especially if you want to find company, making that first move and being courageous is your only chance at socialising and making connections.
 I admit, this is not something that you will always find easy, but it is definitely a habit that you can get into very easily.

 The bad: